VIZIO Holding Corp. to Partici - GuruFocus.com

-On Wednesday, September 7, 2022, VIZIO Holding Corp.’s (NYSE:VZIO, Financial) Chief Financial Officer, Adam Townsend, will participate in the BofA Securities 2022 Media, Communications & Entertainment Conference.
+On Wednesday, September 14, 2022, VIZIO Holding Corp.’s (NYSE:VZIO, Financial) Chief Revenue/Strategic Growth Officer, Mike O’Donnell, will participate in the Piper Sandler Growth Frontiers Conference.

 About VIZIO